Janie Dee

-Janie Dee (born 20 June 1962) is an English actress and singer.
+Janie Dee (born 20 June 1962) is a British actress.
 She won the Olivier Award for Best Actress, Evening Standard Award and Critics' Circle Theatre Award for Best Actress in a Play, and in New York the Obie and Theatre World Award for Best Newcomer, for her performance as Jacie Triplethree in Alan Ayckbourn's Comic Potential.

 She also won the Olivier Award for Best Supporting Performance in a Musical for her performance as Carrie Pipperidge in Nicholas Hytner's acclaimed production of Rodgers & Hammerstein's Carousel at the National Theatre.

 In 2013, Dee won the TMA Theatre Award UK for Best Performance in a Musical for her performance as Dolly Levi in Hello Dolly at Curve, Leicester.

 Early life and education

 Janie Dee was born in Old Windsor, Berkshire.
 She is the daughter of John Lewis and Ruth Lewis (née Miller) and the eldest of four sisters.
 She trained at the Arts Educational School in Chiswick, London.
 On leaving ArtsEd, Dee began her career as a dancer, subsequently moving to Rome, Italy where she taught dance, took singing lessons, and learned to speak Italian.